Paddy Chayefsky: Soviet Jews and Israel

 He rejected Jane Fonda and Vanessa Redgrave for the role of the female lead in Network because of what he alleged were their "anti-Israel leanings," even though Redgrave was director Sidney Lumet's first choice.
 Redgrave, accepting the Best Supporting Actress Academy Award for Julia at the 1978 Academy Awards, made a statement during her award acceptance speech denouncing protestors who were members of the Jewish Defense League (JDL), led by Rabbi Meir Kahane, who burned an effigy of Redgrave outside the Awards site, picketed the Academy Awards ceremony to protest against her, and had earlier called on 20th Century Fox to denounce Redgrave and promise never to hire her again, saying, "You should be very proud that in the last few weeks you have stood firm and you have refused to be intimidated by the threats of a small bunch of Zionist hoodlums whose behavior is an insult to the stature of Jews all over the world, and to their great and heroic record of struggle against fascism and oppression."
-Chayefsky, appearing later, upbraided Redgrave and said "a simple 'Thank you' would have sufficed."
+Chayefsky, appearing later, upbraided Redgrave and said the following:

+"Uh, before I get on to the writing Awards, there's a little matter I'd like to tidy up, at least, if I expect to live with myself tomorrow morning.

+I would like to say, personal opinion of course, that I'm sick and tired of people exploiting the occasion of the Academy Awards, for the propagation of their own personal political propaganda.

+I would like to suggest to Miss Redgrave that her winning an Academy Award is not a pivotal moment in history, does not require a Proclamation, and a simple thank you would have sufficed."

 The Redgrave and Chayefsky remarks prompted controversy.